 “I am glad and rejoice with you all.
 For the same reason you also be glad and rejoice with me.”

 Paul was saying, “If you hear that I am released, rejoice!
 If you hear that I have been executed, rejoice!
 It is the will of God that counts.”
 There is no joy outside the will of God.
 Some of us have to learn that lesson the hard way.

 God has the right to our life and service.

-Eve wanted her will regardless of what the will of God was.
+Eve wanted her will, regardless of what the will of God was.
 She paid a terrible price for it.
-Some of us will pay a price for stepping out of the will of God.
-“I want her, I don’t care what the will of God is!
+Some of us will pay the price for stepping out of the will of God.
+“I want her; I don’t care what the will of God is!
 I don’t give a hoot what the Bible says.
 I do not care whether this person is a Christian or not.”
 Paul was willing to die, if necessary, to do the will of God.
 A Spartan soldier’s mother would say as she gave her son his shield, “Son, either this or upon this.”
 Either fight or be carried back on the shield.